lamoreno12/demo1/Homework2/README.md

 For the creation of the project the information is mainly from zybooks, with the help of tutorialspoint, w3shools and examples of how to implement the varibales and functions.

-For future reference start early
+For future reference start early in homeworks